 In just one week’s time (on September 27), the Hawaii Five-0 season 10 premiere will arrive on CBS!
 That means a chance to revisit the islands, see the sights, meet a new character in Quinn Liu, and also learn about the resolution of the big season 9 cliffhanger.
 Multiple characters are in danger of being shot, and the premiere does promise to address that — while also moving us forward to what the next generation of the show is going to be.

 So who better to preview what’s next than the boss behind the scenes?
 In this interview, executive producer Peter M. Lenkov opens up about the aftermath of the cliffhanger, bringing on board Arrow alum Katrina Law as Quinn, a pivotal episode written and directed by Alex O’Loughlin and more.
 If you want to revisit what happened in the finale, be sure to watch the video below!
-After you do that, subscribe to CarterMatt on YouTube and view our Hawaii Five-0 playlist.
+After you do that, subscribe to CarterMatt on YouTube.

 CarterMatt – How is everyone going to recover following the events of the big cliffhanger?